WilliamsPaleoLab/Farley_Optimizing_Computing_SDMs/theThesis/theThesis.markdown

 | Learning Rate *(GBM-BRT Only)*     | 0.001       | 0.11  |  0.005 | 22      |
 | Tree Complexity *(GBM-BRT Only)*     | 1       | 5       | 1      | 5      |

-To calculate the unconstrained optimal configuration, the predicted values for execution time and accuracy were predicted for all values in the sample set.
-The set of all of the configurations was searched for the maximum accuracy, which can be produced by a single combination of algorithm inputs, but can be achieved on every computing type.
-This means that there are a number of different costs and times that will result when this algorithm is calculated with this input set.
-Every possible combination of cores and RAM has a different hourly rate, and thus, a different cost for this experiment.
-Each possible computing combination was plotted out on two new orthogonal axes: time elapsed and dollar cost.
-Using the ```dist``` function in base R, the euclidean distance between each point in the dataset and the origin of these two axes was calculated.
-Finally, the element with the minimal distance to the origin was chosen as the optimal point, and the algorithm parameters were advised as the optimal algorithm parameters and the hardware settings chosen as the optimal hardware settings.
+To calculate the unconstrained optimal configuration, the predicted values for execution time and accuracy were predicted for all values in the hypercube set.
+Using a bivariate interpolation method, the accuracy for every combiantion of algorithm inputs (training examples and number of predictors) was estimated.
+This entire space was searched for the minimal set of algorithm inputs that would result in the maximum accuracy the maximum accuracy.
+The minimal set of inputs was defined as the one with the least training examples and the least number of predictors.

+This maximum-accuracy point, because it is only defined in terms of algorithm inputs, can be calculated on any combination of computer hardware.
+Holding the algorithm inputs, and thus, the accuracy, fixed at the maximum combination means that there are a number of different costs and times that will result when this algorithm is calculated, due to inherent differences in the hardware capabilities of each configuration.
+Using data on 287 computing configurations, the execution time model was used to estimate the cost, in seconds and dollars, for each.
+Under the Bayesian framework, the model was run 1000 iterations to get a posterior estimate of predicted time.
+Each time sample in the posterior was multiplied by the configuration's rate per second to obtain a cost for obtaining the accuracy maximizing point.

+The posterior distributions for time and cost were then plotted out on time and cost as orthogonal axes.
+Using the ```dist``` function in R, the euclidean distance between each sample in the posterior and the origin of the two axes was calculated to arrive at a density of potential distances for each hardware configuration.
+To assess the potential for similarly-distributed configurations that might compete for the lowest-cost and lowest-time, 25 distributions with the lowest means were selected as potential optimal candidates.
+Using hierarchical agglomerative cluster (```hclust```), the posterior distributions of distance were clustered according to their mean and standard deviation.
+The optimal point should both have a low mean, and a low standard deviation, and thus, low uncertainty.
+The top-25 potential candidate distributions were clustered hierarchically, and then split into distinct clusters at a dissimilarity of 1.
+Candidates with dissimilarity in their means and standard deviations larger than one were considered statistically different, and those within a dissimilarity of 1 were considered statistically the same.
+The cluster with the lowest mean distance to the time-cost origin was selected as the optimal cluster, and each member of that cluster was considered equally optimal.

+##### Data-Constrained Optimization
+Constrained optimization routines proceeded very similarly to the unconstrained analyses above, but a prior constraint was placed on the space to subset it to only potential scenarios that would meet the constraint.
+A data-constrained optimization was performed by first slicing the accuracy space, as defined by algorithm variables, into reflect only those combinations of algorithm inputs with enough data to meet the constraint.
+For example, if the constraint called for a hard limit of 500 training examples, the accuracy maximization search would not search any values beyond 500o training examples.
+Similarly, the number of predictors could be limited if there were few covariates available for the researcher to utilize.
+Once the accuracy space had been subsetted, it was searched to find the accuracy-maximizing space within it.
+Once found, the analysis proceeded as in an unconstrained analysis, by fixing inputs to maximize accuracy and then minimizing time and cost.

+##### Cost-Constrained Optimization
+To calculate a cost- or time-constrained optimal configuration for a given SDM, first, the execution time model for that SDM was used to calculate a regular set of values for average execution time under various algorithm input combinations.
+Using bivariate interpolation, these values were interpolated across the entire space so each distinct combination of values had its own predicted time.
+Since the algorithm inputs, number of training examples and number of covariates are strong model drivers, these predictions give a time surface, which is subsequently truncated at the user's threshold of time and/or cost.
+Once the time space has been subset, its boundaries are used to subset accuracy space.
+Next, the accuracy-maximizing point within the time-subset accuracy space is found.
+As in the data-constrained optimization procedure, the execution time model is used to find the posterior estimates for each hardware type and the time-and-cost minimizing cluster of points.

 ### Results